 - Provides national estimates of income, earnings and income distributions and is the official source of U.S. poverty statistics.
-Also provides data on health insurance coverage. - Sample about 100,000 addresses. - Records income from more than 50 sources and up to 27 different income amounts in the last calendar year. - Includes data by a wide range of demographic and socioeconomic characteristics. - Provides a consistent historical time series of many decades in length at the national level, with income data back to 1947 and poverty data back to 1959. - Statistics for 2014 to be released in September 2015.
+Also provides data on health insurance coverage. - Sample about 95,000 addresses. - Records income from more than 50 sources in the last calendar year. - Includes data by a wide range of demographic and socio-economic characteristics. - Provides a consistent historical time series of many decades in length at the national level, with income data back to 1947 and poverty data back to 1959. - Statistics for 2015 to be released in September 2016.